dnestfranco/Reference_Code/project-example.md

 # Local Attractions Near Me

-_Note: This is meant to be an example for the project expectations_ This database will showcase some of the outdoor attractions near me in Seaside, CA. These are my personal picks for attraction spots.
+_Note: This is meant to be an example of a project that meets expecations_

+This database will showcase some of the outdoor attractions near me in Seaside, CA. These are my personal picks for attraction spots.

 Here is how I will be organizing my table: